-If you spend any time on social media or spend time watching TV, then you have probably heard the word “prebiotics” a handful of times.
-Yet, it seems that there is way less publicity around prebiotics compared to probiotics.
-While probiotics are great for your health, prebiotics are also essential to digestive health, among many other things.
+If you spend any time on social media or watching TV, you’ve likely encountered the word “prebiotics” several times.
+Yet prebiotics seem to receive far less attention compared to probiotics.
+While probiotics are excellent for your health, prebiotics are equally essential for digestive wellness and much more.

-In a nutshell, prebiotics are compounds found in food that we add to “real food” to promote and sustain healthy and helpful gut bacteria, leading to improved gastrointestinal health and possibly more health benefits.
-There are a few prebiotic supplements out there, such as PrebioThrive and Bulletproof Innerfuel Prebiotic, but which are the best prebiotic supplements?
+In essence, prebiotics are compounds found in food that we add to “real food” to nourish and sustain beneficial gut bacteria, leading to enhanced gastrointestinal health and potentially additional health benefits.
+Several prebiotic supplements exist, such as PrebioThrive and Bulletproof Innerfuel Prebiotic, but which are the best prebiotic supplements?
 We’re glad you asked!

-This article will briefly cover the basics of prebiotic supplements.
-Specifically, we will cover the following:
+This article will cover the fundamentals of prebiotic supplements.
+Specifically, we will address the following:

 - What are prebiotic supplements?